LovelyBack/Maximum-Number-of-Words-Found-in-Sentences/readme.md

 # Solving the problem on leet code

-## Maximum Number of Words Found in Sentences
+## Maximum Number of Words Found in Sentences with golang

 A sentence is a list of words that are separated by a single space with no leading or trailing spaces.